Brushes List for Oil or Acrylic Painting

 Some non-art brushes are too soft and become a sloppy mess when loaded with paint (e.g. make-up brushes or shaving brush) some are too firm (e.g. car engine cleaning brush).

-Be careful if working in oils and cleaning nylon brushes in turpentine, they might melt.
+Be careful if working in oils and cleaning nylon brushes in turpentine, they might melt, the glue holding the bristles or a plastic handle can sometimes melt.

 Complete training DVDs are available at PaintWithLen/shop